 Bucket brigades create a hook in monotonous content, which forces readers to read the next sentence to discover what’s next.

 You create a bucket brigade by writing a very, very short sentence ending with a colon.

 Here’s an example of such bucket brigades:

-There are a number of buck brigades you can use.
+There are several bucket brigades you can use.
 Some examples are:

 - Here’s the deal:

 - You might think:

 You should use Bullet points to highlight and keep specific information in contrast.
 The piece of information readers must pay attention should go inside bullet points.
 This helps readers to digest content in parts rather than reading unwanted fluff.

 The more professional and readable your content is, the more your readers will like it (and share it).
 You can’t afford to be taken as an amateur who doesn’t know what he/she is talking about.